Eega: Box office

 According to trade analyst Komal Nahta, Eega netted ₹17 crore in South India on its first day of release.
-On its opening weekend, it grossed US$538,996 from 31 screens in the United States—a per-screen average of $17,387.
 In ten days, Naan Ee grossed ₹13 crore from 208 screens in Tamil Nadu.
 On its second weekend, Eega grossed $253,334 from 42 screens in the US, bringing its ten-day total in that country to $913,046.
 By then, Naan Ee had grossed a total of $14,259 in the United States.
 Naan Ee earned ₹18 crore in three weeks at the Tamil Nadu box office—a record for a bilingual, Telugu-Tamil film.
 By early August 2012, the combined distributor share for the Telugu and Tamil versions was ₹57 crore.
 The Hindi-dubbed version, Makkhi, had not achieved equivalent commercial success as of June 2015.

 According to Bangalore Mirror, the film grossed ₹115 crore globally as of August 2012.
 Its final global gross is estimated at ₹125 to 130 crore ($23–24 million).
-Eega grossed nearly $1.08 million in the United States; it was one of the country's highest-grossing Telugu films.
 It was declared the highest-grossing bilingual film in Tamil Nadu after it earned ₹24.66 crore, with a distributor share of ₹8.5 crore, in 50 days.
 The film broke the record held by Arundhati (2009), whose Tamil-dubbed version earned a distributor share of ₹6.5 crore.

 Indo-Asian News Service stated that Eega was the highest-grossing Telugu film of 2012, but Bangalore Mirror said it was the second-highest (after Gabbar Singh) in box-office revenue.
 According to Deccan Herald, Eega and Julayi were the only 2012 big-budget Telugu films to break even and have a positive audience response.
 Makkhi opened poorly, despite positive word-of-mouth, eventually ending up as an average grosser.
 Regarding the performance of Makkhi, Rajamouli felt the film was poorly presented and did not reach its theatrical audience even though it was better received on television, and so later on collaborated with filmmaker Karan Johar – whom he considered the "one missing link" – on the presentation of the Hindi-dubbed version of his later film, Baahubali: The Beginning.